Schools of know-how

 At the Driftless Folk School in the coulees of Wisconsin, learn how to make rag rugs from old T-shirts and baskets from pine needles.

-It's a two-fer: Acquire a life skill and a fun getaway in a beautiful place.
+It's a two-fer: Acquire a life skill and enjoy a fun getaway in a beautiful place.

 Nearly all of the folk schools are in vacation areas, though not all operate year-round.